 What is Android?

-Android OS has poor memory management, but much better than others.
+Android has poor memory management, but much better than others.
 It does not release programs from RAM, which often causes latency.
 It is up to the user to release them manually by holding the Home key for a second or two and swiping out each program.
 Third-party programs like Clean Master by Cheetah Mobile can release programs from RAM automatically, as per the user's setting.
-From experience, I have noticed that Android OS needs at least 20% of device storage to run smoothly, almost like a /swap partition or PAGEFILE.SYS files.
+From experience, Android needs at least 20% of device storage to run smoothly, almost like a /swap partition or PAGEFILE.SYS files.